Exhabition/Exhabition/README.md

 ### **Classy <img src="https://raw.githubusercontent.com/Exhabition/Exhabition/main/classy.png" alt="Classy" width="30"/>**

+**THE FOLLOWING INFORMATION IS A PROJECT WHICH STILL NEEDS TWEAKING AND ISN'T FINISHED, SOME MENTIONED FEATURES HAVENT BEEN PUBLISHED YET**

 After getting better with overall coding a Discord bot because of my experience with Boosty, I started to make a music bot, which is a bit harder then a messages only bot.
 I started streaming making the bot on [Twitch](http://twitch.miney.net) where people asked if I was going to make the bot public.
 After some time I got the idea to make this the most customizable music bot out there.